Double-headed eagle: Sports clubs insignia

 Several sports clubs, mainly Greek and Turkish, have the double-headed eagle in their insignia.
-Some of them are: three football clubs of Turkey; Çorum FK, BB Erzurumspor, Konyaspor, Amed SFK and the Greek sport clubs AEK (Athletic Union of Constantinople) and (since 1929 when it adopted the emblem of its parent association Enosis Konstantinopoliton Thessalonikis which was founded in 1923) P.A.O.K.
-(Panthesalonikios Athletic club of Constantinople).
+Some of them are: three football clubs of Turkey; Çorum FK, Erzurumspor FK, Konyaspor, Amed SFK and the Greek sport clubs AEK (Athletic Union of Constantinople) and (since 1929 when it adopted the emblem of its parent association Enosis Konstantinopoliton Thessalonikis which was founded in 1923) P.A.O.K.
+(Pan-Thesalonian Athletic Club of Constantinopolitans).
 The Greek clubs use this symbol since both were founded by Greek refugees who moved to Greece from Constantinople in the 1920s.
 It is also the emblem of the Dutch clubs NEC and Vitesse Arnhem, the English football club AFC Wimbledon and Scottish side Saint Johnstone FC.
 The Gandabherunda insignia is used by the Indian club Bengaluru FC in their logo.